webix-hub/docs/data/desktop/angular.md

 <script type="text/javascript" src="controllers.js">
 ~~~

-##Initing Webix Components
+##Initializing Webix Components

 Bound to Angular JS, Webix offers a special **webix-ui** directive that bootstraps an application.
 Here two methods are possible:

-- [Initing from HTML markup](#html) - the directive is used without an argument, the application is inited via HTML:
+- [initializing from HTML markup](#html) - the directive is used without an argument, the application is inited via HTML:
 ~~~html
 <div webix-ui type="space"> <!-- app html --> </div>
 ~~~

-- [Initing from a JS configuration object](#config) - the directive is used with the app's config object as an argument, no additional markup is used.
+- [initializing from a JS configuration object](#config) - the directive is used with the app's config object as an argument, no additional markup is used.
 Config object is stored in the app's controller:
 ~~~html
 <div webix-ui="config" webix-ready="doSome(root)" style="width:450px; height:300px;">
 ~~~

 Two patterns are equal in functionality yet differ in the way this functionality is implemented.

-##Initing from from HTML markup {#html}
+##Initializing from from HTML markup {#html}

 This method resembles Webix [HTML Initialization technique](desktop/html_markup_init.md) but has its own peculiarities: